TahmidCh/TahmidCh/README.md

 - 🎓 &nbsp; Studying Statistics at Noakhali Science and Technology University.
 - 💼 &nbsp; Looking for a web development internship.
 - 🌱 &nbsp; Learning more about React, NodeJS, ExpressJS and mongodb.
-- ⚡ &nbsp; Fun fact: I love to play guitar and watch TV series.
+- ⚡ &nbsp; Fun fact: I love to play guitar 🎸🎶 and watch TV series 📺 .

 <h3> 🛠 &nbsp;Tech Stack</h3>